comharris/readme/docs/mindsets.md

 - **"Repetition is the mother of learning, that makes it the father of action, that means it's the architect of accomplishment" (Zig Ziglar)** - As leaders, when we decide on vision, strategy and values, it's vital to just repeat relentlessly to align the organization towards proper execution.

+## Teamwork

+- **Your value on a team varies as (Skill/Ego)^Effort.
+This is a "SEE team"** - I percieve the value of someone on a team as quotient of their SKILL divided by their EGO raised to the power of their EFFORT.
+The best people on a team have high skill, low ego and high effort.
+A low skill person can be highly valuable if they have low ego (willing to do and learn) and high effort.
+Avoid people with low skill, high ego.
+Understand that effort is an amplifier of someone's ratio of SKILL divided by EGO.

 ## Art

 - **"Eternity is in love with the productions of time" (William Blake)** - This is from a poem so open to interpretation.
 Mine is that eternity--a crazy, immortal realm we can't understand--is infatuated by what we create here on earth.
 I believe what seems fleeting and ephemeral to us can have a grander significance than we can imagine.